 Transforming administrative office spaces for hybrid work

 To help campus leaders adapt their office spaces to an increasingly hybrid workforce, EAB is hosted a series of interactive working sessions for chief business officers, senior facilities officers, and estates leaders.
-Join us to learn about your peers’ approaches to redesigning administrative offices to meet hybrid employees’ workspace needs and to maximizing the cost and efficiency benefits that come with flexible work spaces.
-You also will have the opportunity to brainstorm and share ideas with peers.
-Register for an upcoming session.
+Read about your peers’ approaches to redesigning administrative offices to meet hybrid employees’ workspace needs and to maximizing the cost and efficiency benefits that come with flexible work spaces.

 More on remote work